VinayKirola/Hostel-management-System-Project/Readme.txt

-Project Features
+PROJECT FEATURES
 A project on hostel management system using Apache server and MySQL 5.62 developed.
 Hostel management system divided into two modules.

-Admin module
+1)Admin module
-User module
+2)User module

-Admin Module
+ADMIN MODULE
 Login – This module is used for admin login.
 Dashboard – Admin dashboard related total students, total rooms, total courses.
 Course Creation- Admin can add and manage course(Add, edit and delete)